 Exchange rate margins are not transparent

-Compare Western Union fees and exchange rates
+Compare Western Union's online transfer fees and Exchange rates

 Western Union Fees & Exchange Rates